DCN-dev/public-audits/README.md

 ### Option B

-1. contact trusted public figures (todo: build list) providing serverity and limited details
+1. contact trusted public figures (todo: build list) providing severity and limited details
-2. publicly announce the severity of the issue / exploit alongside trusted figure for crediablity
+2. publicly announce the severity of the issue / exploit alongside trusted figure for credibility
 3. no earlier than 90 days after disclosure, publicly share details of the issue / exploit
 4. no earlier than 90 days, run [Option C](#option-c) with remaining funds.

 ### Option C

-1. contact multiple trust worthy people in the community (todo: build list) and share plan
+1. contact multiple trustworthy people in the community (todo: build list) and share plan
 2. setup a multisig wallet with those community members who agree with plan
 3. exploit and drain the contract to the mutlisig wallet
 4. publicly share intention and members of multi sig wallet
 5. use blockchain analysis to determine correct ownership of drained funds
 6. deploy fund recovery contract
 7. take no more than 10% of value for bounty, if amount is large, 1% may be more appropriate